busybar/Android/README.md

 ![](docs/busystatusbar.png)

 This is a Kotlin Multiplatform project.
-So you can build current application for Android, iOS, Web, Desktop (MacOS, Linux, Windows)
+So you can build current application for Android, Web, Desktop (MacOS, Linux, Windows)